hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 var request = Spark.runtimeCollection("playerFriends").findOne({ "_id" : { "$oid" : requestId }, "status" : "pending" });
 if(request)
 {
-    // if the request is valid then we update the friend-list to say there this friend accepted the request Spark.runtimeCollection("playerFriends").update({ "_id" : { "$oid" : requestId }},{ $set : { "status" : "declined" }});
+    // if the request is valid then we update the friend-list to say there that this friend declined the request Spark.runtimeCollection("playerFriends").update({ "_id" : { "$oid" : requestId }},{ $set : { "status" : "declined" }});
     // and send a message to the original player // var newMessage = Spark.message("friendRequestDeclined");